ComValue.SetValueFromCreateGenericInstance

 Generic Types are inaccessible directly from FoxPro

 Generic types cannot be accessed directly in FoxPro - any attempt to access a generic type directly will likely cause FoxPro to crash.
-Always use intermediate methods like InvokeMethod(), GetProperty() and SetProperty() to interact with any generic types or values.
+Always use intermediate methods like InvokeMethod(), GetProperty() and SetProperty() or a ComValuestructure to interact with any generic types or values.

 Example